You Are the Reason: Leona Lewis duet

 On 9 February 2018, Scott released a duet version of the song with Grammy nominated singer-songwriter Leona Lewis.
 Scott remarked in a statement: "Working with Leona was a dream come true.
 As a fan, I first remember watching her on TV before going on to grace the globe with her incredibly beautiful voice.
 Now having the honour of working with her on one of my own songs is completely surreal and the passion and raw emotion she brings to our duet makes it even more special to me."

 The duet was promoted by Scott and Lewis, with performances on the BBC One's The One Show in the UK and Good Morning America in the US.
 The duet charted on various Billboard charts in the US, and also charted in New Zealand, Canada and in Europe.
-The official video for the duet, which features both Scott and Lewis, has since surpassed 400 million views on YouTube and over 100 million streams on Spotify.
+The official video for the duet, which features both Scott and Lewis, has since surpassed 523 million views on YouTube and over 213 million streams on Spotify.

 In June 2019, "You Are The Reason" (with Leona Lewis) peaked at number 7 on the Billboard Digital Songs Sales chart.
 The song featured on America's Got Talent during the audition of Kodi Lee.
 The song also peaked on the Hot Canadian Digital Songs Sales chart, at number 14, following the shows airing.

+Ed Sheeran duet

+Ed Sheeran and Calum performed a version of the song on Sheeran's 2024 +–=÷× Tour.